+Sometimes a vacation is just a vacation.
+And sometimes it’s an utterly transformative experience that is beautiful and life-changing.
 That’s exactly how I would describe my weekend in Del Mar, California last week.
 The vibe of Del Mar and Solana Beach, just half an hour north of San Diego, is mellow and relaxed.
 It has the beauty of Malibu with a Bay Area attitude, and it’s become one of my favorite spots to get away from it all.
 Here are a few snaps from my trip from a food-lover’s perspective.

 The tea here is fantastic.
 We always get the Earl Grey which is served in a giant cup, perfect for cozy sipping.

 For a slightly heartier breakfast, Zinc Cafe also serves breakfast plates.

 I like that the scrambled eggs are served with a small cup of salsa and the crispy sourdough is served with a very generous scoop of butter.
 And I’ll take a whole slice of melon as opposed to cut-up chunks any day.

 Our next stop is the Stratford Court Cafe.
 This spot is located in the backyard of an early 1900’s house and has patio seating with umbrellas for shade.
 The menu here is a bit heavier than the lighter fare at Zinc Cafe, but they also offer great-looking smoothies.